SmarterApp/RDW_Documentation/deploy/Upgrade.AWS.md

     * TODO - steps to configure psql to connect to redshift instance by default
 * [ ] Configure Redshift cluster.
 Redshift is expensive.
 Have to decide whether to share a single cluster between your environments.
 	* Obviously this work will affect configuration files from previous steps.
-	* Put Redshift in its own subnet (group?) in the production VPC and then VPC peer that subnet to allow staging, and jump servers to access it
-	* Name like rdw-opus
-	* Cluster should be 2 nodes, dc2.large
 	* Cluster Parameter Group, e.g. rdw-opus-redshift10
 		* Enable Short Query Acceleration, 5 seconds
 		* Concurrency = 6
+	* Create Cluster Subnet Group in opus VPC, rdw-opus is a good name, add multiple zones
+	* Create Security Group
+	    * rdw-redshift
+	    * opus VPC
+	    * redshift traffic from nodes (use security group or CIDRs) and jump server
+	* Name like rdw-opus
+	* Cluster should be 2 nodes, dc2.large
+	* Put Redshift in opus VPC using cluster subnet group and other stuff we just created
 * [ ] Create Redshift role to grant access to S3.
 	* [ ] Verify the existing policy that allows access to the S3 archive bucket.
 It should have a name like `AllowRdwOpusArchiveBucket`.
 	* [ ] Create Redshift role with that policy.
 Use the console or CLI, and a consistent naming convention for your environment: